-- (1) The Board shall establish and implement a stakeholder management and communication policy. - (2) The Board shall have a balanced understanding of shareholder issues. - (3) The Board shall encourage interaction with institutional investors to positively influence the standard of corporate governance and promote value creation in the Licensee in which they invest and monitor conformity. - (4) The Board shall ensure that dealings of the Licensee with its shareholders are always transparent and, in the Licensee's best interest. - (5) The Board shall ensure that a balanced and effective assessment strategy of the Licensee's external stakeholder is carried out and engage the stakeholders to obtain appropriate feedback. - (6) The Board shall put in place a framework that recognises the sector's importance to the economy and, therefore, ensures a commitment to providing excellent customer service. - (7) The Board shall ensure that an effective and efficient process is put in place to deal with incidence and/or cases of service failure.
+- (1) The Board shall have a balanced understanding of shareholder issues. - (2) The Board shall encourage interaction with institutional investors to positively influence the standard of corporate governance and promote value creation in the Licensee in which they invest and monitor conformity. - (3) The Board shall ensure that dealings of the Licensee with its shareholders are always transparent and, in the Licensee's best interest. - (4) The Board shall ensure that a balanced and effective assessment strategy of the Licensee's external stakeholder is carried out and engage the stakeholders to obtain appropriate feedback.

+(5) The Board shall put in place a framework that recognises the sector's importance to the economy and, therefore, ensures a commitment to providing excellent customer service.